jbranchaud/til/javascript/spread-the-rest-with-es6.md

 losing track of the rest -- this is especially useful in React.js development when dealing with incoming props.

+This is a [stage 3
+feature](https://github.com/tc39/proposal-object-rest-spread) and may not be available in your particular environment.

 See a [live example here](https://codesandbox.io/s/ov2xr1o12y).